bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 You basically, Bitcoin Core wouldn't care.
 You would just give it a block, say assume this one is correct.
 You just download that from somebody on the internet that you trust.

-Speaker 0: 00:20:53

-And

-Speaker 1: 00:20:53

-then you'll find out if it was right or not, but it'll take a while.
+And then you'll find out if it was right or not, but it'll take a while.

 Speaker 0: 00:20:56

 Right, I see.
-And obviously, so- So that
+And obviously, so-

 Speaker 1: 00:21:00

-means there's no centralized group of people to pressure or to corrupt.
+So that means there's no centralized group of people to pressure or to corrupt.
 But the downside is you will get scammed left and right because everybody can just make their own fake one.

 Speaker 0: 00:21:10